 I find that life is better when I resist defining these things more precisely, but I keep my fancy free.

 A few years ago I was taught how to listen.
 Now I do it a lot.
 My friends call me.

 Two of the most beautiful books I have ever read: 1.
-Steppenwolf, by Hermann Hesse, wherein a terrible, wretched, depressed character is created, then redeemed by the power of things I didn't realize I loved until years after I read the book.
+Steppenwolf, by Hermann Hesse, wherein we are introduced to a wretched, depressed character named Harry, who is then redeemed by the power of things I didn't realize I loved until years after I read the book.
 2. The Timeless Way of Building, by Christopher Alexander.
-I realize it's unusual to cry when reading a book about architecture, but every time I get to the part with the ancient fish in the little pond, yep, there I go...
+I realize it's unusual to be moved to tears by book about architecture, but every time I get to the part with the ancient fish in the little pond, yep, there I go...

 Movies: I loved Short Bus—funniest porn I've ever seen.
 Amelie was great, and so was Waking Life.
 Oh, and Requiem for a Dream.
-I love Baraka.
+I love Samsara.
 Stardust was wonderful.
+And holy shit, The Holy Mountain!
 There's a lot of good cinema in the world and I can't possibly list it all here.

 Music: I tend toward the electronic, complex percussion, and unusual (but harmonious) sounds; nonetheless, my tastes are quite diverse.
 I fell in love with a pop song last week.

 Foods: I'm mostly vegan, and lactose intolerant, and eat a low-GI diet.
 This makes me less of a pain in the ass to eat out with than you might think because I don't whine about it, but I am still unlikely to accompany you to that awesome steakhouse.
 It also helps that I can cook pretty well when I bother.
 I made spicy citrus and sake fried noodles the other day.
 It was quite tasty.